 Border check & Entry requirements

-Travel documents are systematically checked by the Border Police in the following cases :
+Travel documents are systematically checked by Border Police in the following cases :

 Schengen area countries